How to Record and Edit Your First Online CoursePlatform Review

 You will then be shown a dialog asking you what you want to do with the recording:

-With this dialog, you can choose to add the recording at one of the multiple documents that you might have opened, and you can also add it directly to the video timeline (more on this later).
+With this dialog, you can choose to add the recording to one of the multiple documents that you might have opened, and you can also add it directly to the video timeline (more on this later).

 Once you click OK, you will be shown the Screenflow video editing screen: